Table of Contents

 - Prolonged capillary refill time

-The list of differentials formed at the end of clinical assessment help guide the investigations to be performed.
+The list of differentials, formed at the end of the clinical assessment, helps guide the investigation.
 Some frequent investigations and their relevance are:

 |Complete blood count||To look for leucocytosis in case of infections|

 |Serum creatinine and electrolytes||Assess hydration, potential electrolyte imbalance after vomiting, renal function|